UP | HOME

 • The event loop is responsible for scheduling the execution of Tasks.

-• Tasks are able to run coroutines which are functions that can suspend themselves mid-execution
+• Tasks are able to run coroutines which are functions that can suspend themselves mid-execution and then resume

 • When a coroutine suspends itself mid-execution the event loop can schedule another Task